Gratheon/website/about/index.md

 Gratheon is a startup company (see  [📑 deck.pdf](deck.pdf) )
-We are automating beekeeping 🐝 with AI vision and robots 🤖 Area wise - 💁🏻 B2B + B2C SaaS / Deeptech / Agrotech / Robotics
+We are automating beekeeping 🐝 with AI vision and robots 🤖

+💁🏻 B2B + B2C SaaS / Deeptech / Agrotech / Robotics

 ## Some numbers